hanwenzhang123/fullstack-note/01-note/README.md

 ```

 #### Callbacks
-- a function passed into another function as an argument to be executed later after another function has finished executing
+- a function passed into another function as an argument
+- this function will be executed later only after this another function has finished executing
-- it is a great way to handle something after something else has been completed.
+- great for async calls, handle something after something else has been completed, enforce the order of operation that we want.

 #### Currying
 - transform a function of arguments n, to n functions of one or less arguments.